 Vietnam's history in coffee production is a fairly recent one.
 The French had introduced it in 1857, and it slowly became a major plantation crop providing an important source of income for the country.
 Despite coffee production being halted during the Vietnam War, it was resurrected again in 1989, after economic reforms were introduced.
 Today, Vietnam is the second largest producer of coffee after Brazil, and the Robusta coffee variety accounts for 97 percent of its total output.
 Whether due to climate or soil conditions, the Vietnamese coffee tends to be sweeter than the varieties from South America.
 Weasel coffee, along with other small, boutique-style, and expensive varieties are usually only sold within Vietnam.

-When we first visited Vietnam in 2008, we had visited many small French-style bakeries, where coffee was also served.
-After ordering, we had sat outside on the footpath on little plastic stools, like ones you would find in a kindergarten.
-We would sit amongst the locals and hordes of school children on their way home, if we timed our coffee break with the end of the school day.
-Here we could observe the people and their customs, and we had really enjoyed the experience.
+When we first travelled to Vietnam in 2008, we had visited many small French-style bakeries, where coffee was also served.
+After ordering, we had taken our seats outside on the footpath on little plastic stools, like ones you would find in a kindergarten.
+We would sit amongst the locals, including hordes of school children on their way home, if we timed our coffee break with the end of the school day.
+Here we could observe the local people and their customs, and we had really enjoyed the experience.

 Given a choice between the two cities we visit during this trip, I prefer the coffee shops and cafes of Hoi An.
 The ancient town, situated on the Thu Bon River, with buildings painted in a distinct yellow colour and decorated with hundreds of lanterns, provides a warm, friendly atmosphere.
 It is laid-back and relaxed, and whilst some cafes provide just a few French pastries, others offer full menus and cooking classes.
 Despite being busy, we find the staff super-friendly and with a willingness and time to talk to us.
 They show much pride in their history, and their businesses, and are eager to share a small snippet of their lives with anyone interested enough to ask.
 Coffee served in Hoi An has a distinct flavour.
 Not like the sweet Weasel coffee, but one that is roasted, prepared, and served with love.